 Before you start writing, do keyword research to identify search terms with decent volumes and low competition.

-That gives you the best chance of generating traffic from search engines.
+That gives you the best chance of generating traffic from search engines to affiliate content.

 You’ll also want to find terms with commercial intent, which often include phrases like:

 When it comes to keyword research, you can either do it manually or use a tool like Ahrefs.